Practices with Promise Success Story

 Citrus College Adult Education Consortium: Azusa Unified School District, Citrus Community College District, Claremont Unified School District, Duarte Unified School District, Glendora Unified School District, Monrovia Unified School District

-A significant challenge for creating seamless transitions for CCAEC students was aligning the disparate noncredit courses for each ESL level offered by consortium member institutions.
+A significant challenge for creating seamless transitions for students enrolled in Citrus College Adult Education Consortium (CCAEC) member institutions was aligning the disparate noncredit courses for each English as a second language (ESL) level offered by the members.
 Course descriptions and learning objectives at every ESL level must be aligned across the consortium to better promote student progress and student transition to college credit courses.
 However, the alignment of courses had many inherent challenges.
 All K-12 members had varied data measurements, resource constraints and other challenges.
-Citrus College had its own clearly defined learning objectives and course descriptions for all ESL levels, but these were not necessarily aligned to K-12 member courses, nor did its program use similar data measurements
+Citrus College had its own clearly defined learning objectives and course descriptions for all ESL levels, but these were not necessarily aligned to K-12 member courses, nor did its program use similar data measurements.
+Even some K-12 ESL courses were not aligned in terms of pacing and learning objectives.

-Alignment has been an ongoing process.
-The initial phase was for K-12 institution to align course descriptions, learning outcomes, and data measurements before involving Citrus faculty.
-During AB86 planning, significant time and resources were utilized as K-12 faculty met frequently to work on course alignment.
-A substantial part of that planning time was needed to build community and trust and part of community building included meetings with Citrus faculty.
-Analysis of pacing, curriculum, assessments and outcomes has progressed and K-12 faculty are in the final phases of completing aligned course descriptions.
-Citrus faculty will be fully engaged in the winter/spring and final course descriptions will be completed by the fall of 2016.
+During the initial alignment phase, K-12 institutions aligned course descriptions, learning outcomes and data measurements before involving Citrus College faculty.
+During AB86 planning, significant time and resources were used as K-12 faculty met frequently to work on this course alignment.
+A substantial part of that planning time was needed to build community and trust among the K-12 faculty.

-The eventual goal is for ESL students to be able to move seamlessly between member institutions.
-A student can move from ESL 1 at Monrovia to ESL 2 at Azusa to ESL 3 at Claremont to ESL 4 at Citrus College and faculty at each school will know that students are proficient at uniform outcomes across levels.
-This will allow members to better track uniform data of student progress (completion of levels), better address the needs of those students who are not progressing, and encourage students who complete levels to transition to Citrus College or other regional community colleges.
+All CCAEC ESL faculty use LPOs to drive instruction, and this alignment has led to dramatic student outcomes.
+The purpose of alignment was to promote seamless transitions between member institutions.
+With aligned courses, a student could move from ESL 1 at Monrovia Unified School District to ESL 2 at Azusa Unified School District to ESL 3 at Claremont Unified School District to ESL 4 at Citrus College, and faculty at each school know that students are proficient at uniform outcomes across levels.
+This allows members to better track uniform data of student progress (completion of levels), better address the needs of those students who are not progressing and encourage students who complete levels to transition to Citrus College or other regional community colleges.